zenxlii/CC-massStorageSystem/README.md

 >Full on-demand autocrafting capabilities (although only crafting table crafts currently have an implementation that can be used).

+>A built-in battery cycling feature which defaults to being disabled, but can be enabled to allow for the system to move power in a somewhat awkward way.

 # Setup Requirements
 1 (or more) Advanced Turtle(-s) as client(-s).\
 1 Advanced Crafty Turtle as the server (might be able to get away with a standard Crafty Turtle here, but that hasn't been tested).\